 RELATED CONTENT: Buying local porcelain at a weekend market in Hungary

-But it was a proper antique store, and by the window two exquisite Zsolnay vases stood; the kind of 19th century pieces I wanted.
+But it was a proper antique store, and by the window two exquisite Zsolnay vases stood.
+These were the kind of 19th century pieces I wanted.
 One was short and squat with filigreed handles, while the other was tall and graceful with cut-outs at the edges.
 Both were painted with flowers as faint and delicate as watercolors lined with gold.

 BUYING PORCELAIN IN HUNGARY